maxnachlinger/transducers-talk/README.md

 We want our transformations to work independently from the context of their input and output, so they can specify only the essence of the transformation.
 The `Array.push` bit is really a leak of the output context into our transform.
+Passing in a reducing function would isolate our transformation code from the details of our output context.

 ### Passing in a reducing function
-Now let's refactor our `filterer` and `mapper` to accept a reducing function.
+Let's refactor our `filterer` and `mapper` to accept a reducing function.

 ```javascript
 const filterer = (filteringFn) => (reducingFn) => (accumulatedValue, input) => {